 Going from Bangkok to Chiang Mai means traveling right through the heart of the fabled Land of Smiles.
 You’ll leave the glimmering skyscrapers of the capital for a place of temple-capped hills, frenetic bazaars, and mystical shrines.
 But the journey’s also an adventure in itself, whizzing through rolling rice paddies and elephant-stalked forests.
-In total, the trip clocks up 690 kilometers, typically taking a whole day or a night to complete when done overland.
+In total, the trip clocks up 430 miles, typically taking a whole day or a night to complete when done overland.

 This guide is brimming with information on how to make the popular hop up to the second city of Thailand from BKK, with details on flights, buses, trains, and more.